Add My Media to Canvas Course

 For more ideas on how to adjust your course format following a disruption, check out the following resources from our colleagues across the U.S.:

-When you have the option in the future, proactively planning ahead will help ease some of the stressors of having to quickly pivot during the term.
+When you have the option, proactively planning ahead will help ease some of the stressors of having to quickly pivot during the term.

-- Include information in your syllabus and Canvas about what students can expect in case of an unexpected disruption or inclement weather event.
+• Add information in your syllabus and Canvas about what students can expect in case of an unexpected disruption or inclement weather event.
+Be sure to include the University Closure Policy and Inclement Weather Procedures and any alternative plans or instructions.

 Design with flexibility in mind